formkit/docs-content/plugins/auto-animate.md

 # AutoAnimate Plugin

-[AutoAnimate](https://auto-animate.formkit.com/) is a zero-config, drop-in animation utility that adds smooth transitions to any web app, and while it does well — it also works great with FormKit.
+[AutoAnimate](https://auto-animate.formkit.com/) is a zero-config, drop-in animation utility that adds smooth transitions to any web app.
+It also works great with FormKit.

-FormKit doesn't need very much animation, but in some places its nice to use just small tasteful amount.
-For example, when animating validation messages on and off.
+FormKit doesn't need much animation, but a small tasteful amount can make it clear when elements pop on and off a page, or move around — such as validation messages.

 ## Installation

-To use AutoAnimate with FormKit, install `@formkit/addons`.
+To use AutoAnimate with FormKit, install `@formkit/addons`:

 <client-only>